 About SDC

-SDC’s activities include Danish-Chinese research collaboration within six selected focus areas, eight affiliated Master’s programmes with an annual intake of approximately 150 master’s students and training of a large number of PhD students.
+SDC’s portfolio includes Danish–Chinese research collaboration within five selected research areas, seven affiliated Master’s programmes with an annual intake of approximately 150 students, and the training of a large number of PhD students.

 Joint Managerial Committee